zhufuyi/sponge/README.md

 </div>

 [sponge](https://github.com/zhufuyi/sponge) is a microservice framework, a tool for quickly creating microservice code. sponge has a rich generating code commands, a total of 12 different functional code, these functional code can be combined into a complete service (similar to artificially broken sponge cells can be automatically reorganized into a new sponge ).
-Microservice code features include logging, service registration and discovery, registry, rate limit, circuit breaker, trace, metrics monitoring, pprof performance analysis, statistics, caching, CICD.
+Microservice code features include logging, service registration and discovery, registry, rate limiter, circuit breaker, trace, metrics monitoring, pprof performance analysis, statistics, caching, CICD.
 The code uses a decoupled layered structure and it's easy to add or replace functional code.
 As an efficiency-enhancing tool, commonly repeated code is basically generated automatically and only business logic code needs to be populated based on the generated template code examples.

 <br>